seqscope/NovaScope/docs/basic_usage/execute.md

 smk_dir=/path/to/the/novascope/directory                             # path to NovaScope repository
 job_dir=/path/to/the/job/directory                                   # The job directory should has the `config_job.yaml` file.

-## slurm profile
+## SLURM profile
-slurm_params="--profile /path/to/the/slurm/configuration/directory"  # The slurm configuration directory should have the slurm configuration file: `config.yaml`.
+slurm_params="--profile /path/to/the/slurm/configuration/directory"  # The SLURM configuration directory should have the SLURM configuration file: `config.yaml`.
                                                                      # For example, if your snakemake is version v7.29.0, use `--profile $smk_dir/info/slurm/v7.29.0`

 ## execute the NovaScope pipeline